simonzabrocki/GraphModels/README.md

 # TODO

 ## Code quality
-- Add unit tests on the core graphmodel
+- Improve unit tests on the core graphmodel
 - Add unit tests on the models
 - split scripts in graphmodel between plotting, computing and the core module
 - Remove the older version models as well as the old data and parameters